blobaa/bba-did-method-specification/docs/markdown/spec.md

 Since the DID attestation path is followed in a DID resolution process, the path length has a large influence on the resolution speed.
 It is expected that it is best practice to control as few DIDs as possible with one account and to use a DID controller account only for the purpose of controlling DIDs.

-To speed up the resolution process, an Ardor node [Plugin](https://ardordocs.jelurida.com/Plugins) or [Lightweight Contract](https://ardordocs.jelurida.com/Lightweight_Contracts) could be developed to process database operations (transaction lookups) directly on a node.
+To speed up the resolution process, a [Lightweight Contract](https://ardordocs.jelurida.com/Lightweight_Contracts) could be developed to process database operations (transaction lookups) directly on a node.
 This would save bandwidth and communication time.

 ## Privacy Considerations